Dry Eye Center of Excellence

 - Be sure to drink enough water and avoid things that can cause dehydration such as large amounts of caffeine

-Depending on the causes of dry eye, your doctor may use various approaches to relieve the symptoms.
+Depending on the causes of dry eye, your doctor may use various approaches to relieve the dry eye symptoms.

-Cyclosporine, an anti-inflammatory medication, is the only prescription drug available to treat dry eye.
-It decreases corneal damage, increases basic tear production, and reduces symptoms of dry eye.
-It may take three to six weeks to start to work and 3 months before receiving the months of twice-a-day dosages for the medication to work.
+Cyclosporine, an anti-inflammatory medication, is the only prescription drug available as a dry eye treatment.
+It decreases corneal damage, increases basic tear production, and reduces dry eye symptoms.
+It may take three to six weeks to start to work and 3 months before receiving the months of twice-a-day dosages for the dry eye medication to work.
 In some cases of severe dry eye, short-term use of corticosteroid eye drops that decrease inflammation is required.

 If dry eye results from taking a medication, your doctor may recommend switching to a medication that does not cause the dry eye side effect.

 If contact lens wear is the problem, your eye care practitioner may recommend another type of lens or reducing the number of hours you wear your lenses.
-In the case of severe dry eye, your eye care professional may advise you not to wear contact lenses at all.
+In the case of severe dry eye symptoms, your dry eye care professional may advise you not to wear contact lenses at all.

 In some cases, a simple surgery, called punctal cautery, is recommended to permanently close the drainage holes.
 The procedure helps keep the limited volume of tears on the eye for a longer period of time.

-In some patients with dry eye, supplements or dietary sources (such as tuna fish) of omega-3 fatty acids (especially DHA and EPA) may decrease symptoms of irritation.
+In some patients with dry eye symptoms, supplements or dietary sources (such as tuna fish) of omega-3 fatty acids (especially DHA and EPA) may decrease symptoms of irritation.
 The use and dosage of nutritional supplements and vitamins should be discussed with your primary medical doctor.

 Contact Silk Vision at any of our convenient locations, including Annandale and Alexandria, to schedule your dry eye consultation and exam.